lulu-bbg/emotion_hand-detection/README.md

 ```

 ## The Algorithm
-We used a convolutional neural network (CNN) called resnet18 which basically expidites how nano computers undersatnd patterns in different images of the same thing, this could be a lot of different things like species, actions, emotions, foods, etc. as long as it looks different and you can give it a name.
+We used a convolutional neural network (CNN) called ==resnet18== which basically expidites how nano computers undersatnd patterns in different images of the same thing, this could be a lot of different things like species, actions, emotions, foods, etc. as long as it looks different and you can give it a name.

-There are three main component sizes that need to be specificed when running CNN: batch, workers, and epochs.
+There are three main component sizes that need to be specificed when running CNN: ==batch, workers, and epochs.==

     1. The batch size will determine how many images are shown to the machine at once.
     2. Quantity of workers decides how many different batches are proccessed by the machine at once.
     3. The epochs are how many times this entire process will happen.